unum-cloud/usearch/README.md

     ndim=3, # Define the number of dimensions in input vectors metric='cos', # Choose 'l2sq', 'haversine' or other metric, default = 'ip' dtype='f32', # Quantize to 'f16' or 'i8' if needed, default = 'f32'
-    connectivity=16, # Optional: How frequent should the connections in the graph be expansion_add=128, # Optional: Control the recall of indexing expansion_search=64, # Optional: Control the quality of search )
+    connectivity=16, # Optional: Limit number of neighbors per graph node expansion_add=128, # Optional: Control the recall of indexing expansion_search=64, # Optional: Control the quality of the search )
 ```

 ## User-Defined Functions

-While most vector search packages concentrate on just a couple of metrics - "Inner Product distance" and "Euclidean distance," USearch extends this list to include any user-defined metrics.
+While most vector search packages concentrate on just a few metrics - "Inner Product distance" and "Euclidean distance," USearch extends this list to include any user-defined metrics.
-This flexibility allows you to customize your search for a myriad of applications, from computing geo-spatial coordinates with the rare [Haversine][haversine] distance to creating custom metrics for composite embeddings from multiple AI models.
+This flexibility allows you to customize your search for various applications, from computing geospatial coordinates with the rare [Haversine][haversine] distance to creating custom metrics for composite embeddings from multiple AI models.

 ![USearch: Vector Search Approaches](https://github.com/unum-cloud/usearch/blob/main/assets/usearch-approaches-white.png?raw=true)